 - Unapproved expenditures may also result in the PI's department being charged.

-A Project Progress report will be due on April 30.
+A Project Progress report will be due on January 31 and will include:

 - A brief summary of any activities and/or successes to date;